 Several times I’ve been the 2nd, 3rd or 4th agent and been able to get the house sold without doing a drastic price reduction by instead implementing some of the items listed above or others.

-If I were meeting with a homeowner whose house was listed on the MLS but did not sell, I would have a lot of questions to ask in order to help them assess what needs fixing:
+If we were meeting with a homeowner whose house was listed on the MLS but did not sell, and is now an expired or cancelled listing, we would have a lot of questions to ask in order to help them assess what needs fixing:

 - how many showings were there each week? (it’s one thing if the house is being shown but not getting any offers and of course a bigger problem if it’s not being shown at all)

 - how was the listing price established? was it adjusted after a few weeks?